icon

 Insufficient

-The NDC made an effort to include young people in the NDC development process but does not provide measures for sustained inclusion and climate action.
+The NDC made an effort to include young people in the NDC development process but doesn’t provide measures for sustained inclusion.

 Summary